NightOwlCoder/docZ/weblab-mcp/phase-2/strands-implementation-research/amzn-mcp-analysis.md

 # Amazon Internal MCP Server Analysis

 ## Overview
-Based on my analysis of the AmazonInternalMCPServer codebase, here's the comprehensive implementation guidance for adding weblab functionality to the existing amzn-mcp package.
+Based on my analysis of the AmazonInternalMCPServer codebase, here's the complete implementation guidance for adding weblab functionality to the existing amzn-mcp package.

 ## Directory Structure